pearofducks/require-extension-hooks-babel-7/README.md

 Using require-extension-hooks you can transpile ES6/7/.. code to run in node.
 Although node supports 99.999% of ES6 features there is one major omission: export/import syntax.

+## On this fork

+Differences from upstream:
+- Doesn't have any 'exclude' functionality, as this was being done twice anyhow

 ## Installation
 `npm install require-extension-hooks require-extension-hooks-babel-7 --save-dev`